ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 ## Reindexing Methods

 There are 4 different reindexing methods, useful in different contexts but working quite similarly.
-2 methods are added by the `flex-model` gem: `reindex_models` and `reindex_active_models`.
+2 methods are added by the `flex-models` gem: `reindex_models` and `reindex_active_models`.
 The other 2 methods are the `reindex_indices` and the generic and advanced `reindex` method.
 You can use only one of the 4 methods and only one time in one live-reindex session, then you have to swap the code and deploy.
 If you need to use more than one method, you must do it in different deploys.

 > If you try to use more than one of the reindexing method in the same session, the execution of the second method will raise a `MultipleReindexError` error.
 In that case the first reindexing execution took place regularly (and the error will tell you the new index/indices that have been swapped successfully), but the other reindexing(s) have been aborted so you have still the old index/indices in place.
 If the code-changes that you were about to deploy rely on the successive reindexings that have been aborted, your app may fail, so you should complete the other reindexing in single successive deploys ASAP.
 >